 The basic value BleachBit delivers to the user is taking the guesswork out of cleaning a system by classifying and describing options to clean (such as Firefox cache), so the user feels confident that they won't destroy their system.
 Also, since free software often rapidly evolves with each release, BleachBit keeps up with the maintenance of cataloging where applications store temporary files.
 There's no sense in everyone writing and maintaining their own shell scripts for this.

 The two main uses are (1) to recover potentially large amounts of disk space lost to junk files like cache, logs, and temporary files and (2) to maintain privacy by deleting sensitive information.

-Sometimes users are surprised how much junk is on their systems from applications that don't clean up after themselves, or because a user upgraded or stopped using an application, such as a web browser, which left behind a large files.
+Sometimes users are surprised how much junk is on their systems from applications that don't clean up after themselves, or because a user upgraded or stopped using an application, such as a Web browser, which left behind large files.

 Recently with the Snowden and NSA issues in the public mind, maintaining privacy on personal computers has become a key issue, and BleachBit has been ready to assist with this challenge.

 What features do you think really sets BleachBit apart from similar software?